-This item relates to the replacement of the hydraulic system on Eden Bann Weir and is expected to cost \$283,000 (approximately \$190,000 is expected to be direct costs).
+SunWater Submitted that this item relates to the replacement of the hydraulic system on Eden Bann Weir and is expected to cost \$283,000 (approximately \$190,000 is expected to be direct costs).
 The works are scheduled to be undertaken in 2022-23.